Foundation year (Year 0):

 For further information on careers in psychology please see: www.bps.org.uk

 The programme takes employment and skills development very seriously, and prepares students for a competitive professional world.
 Many careers for psychology graduates require experience in the field before starting postgraduate training.
 We support students in gaining as much experience as they can during their studies with us, but unfortunately not all work that is undertaken is recorded when the national statistics on graduate employment are collated due to this being collated six months after graduation.

-From the start of the degree students are encouraged to think about career, work and skills, especially in the module Psychology for Learning and Work.
+From the start of the degree students are encouraged to think about career, work and skills.
 The second year offers further opportunities to gain experience with a volunteering and work-based learning module.
 This encourages the application of psychological knowledge to real-world situations.
 In the final year, optional modules integrate skills development and applied psychology to help prepare graduates for their next steps.